ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Adds possibility of filtering and grouping by company on invoices.
 #.
 Add button "Delete Number" in cancelled customer invoices
 #.
 Add a payment method description on payment tree view to be extende (For eg. by checks and withholdings) to show more info on tree view
 #.
-Add options on accounts to require analytic distribution on journal entries posting
-#.
 Add maturity date on manual journal entries
 #.
 Add internal notes on invoices (account.move) to be used later by sales / pickings
 #.
 Show the "Reversal of" field always, like the origin field, not matter if the field is set or not or the type of account.move.